(xvii) Provisions, contingent liabilities and contingent assets

 (b) Provide any guarantee, security or the like on behalf of the ultimate beneficiaries.

-48. The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of accounts, shall only use such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
-The new requirement is applicable with effect from the financial year beginning on 1 April 2023.
-During the current year, the audit trail (edit logs) feature for any direct changes made at the database level was enabled from 01 January 2024 onwards for the accounting software used for maintenance of books of account.
-However the audit trail (edit log) feature at the application level were enabled and operated throughout the year.
+46. The Ministry of Corporate Affairs (MCA) has prescribed a requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014, inserted by the Companies (Accounts) Amendment Rules 2021 requiring companies, which uses accounting software for maintaining its books of accounts, shall only use such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The Company, in respect of financial year commencing on 1 April 2024, has used an accounting software for maintaining its books of account which have a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all relevant transactions recorded in the software except that the audit trail feature at the database level was enabled only for certain key users to log any direct data changes in the accounting software. used for maintaining the Company's books of accounts.
+Further, during the year, the Company did not come across any instance of audit trail feature being tampered with, other than the consequential impact of the exception of the audit trail feature at the database level being enabled only for certain key users in the accounting software.
+Furthermore, except for instances of the audit trail feature at the database level being enabled only for certain key users in the accounting software, the audit trail has been preserved by the Company as per the statutory requirements for record retention from the date it has been enabled.

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.